MIT-Emerging-Talent/2024-group-09-cdsp/.collaboration/communication.md

 <!--
-    this template is for inspiration, feel free to change it however you like!

     Careful! be sure to protect your privacy when filling out this document everything you write here will be public so share only what you are comfortable sharing online